amperity/amperity-docs/amperity_reference/source/file_uploads.rst

 #.
 In the **Queries (Custom Tables)**, select a query source.
 #.
 Click **Save**.

-   .. note:: To delete a campaign associated with a query output, you will need to first delete the uploaded file before being able to delete the segment.
+   .. note:: To delete a campaign associated with a query output, you must first delete the uploaded file before being able to delete the segment.

 .. file-uploads-select-query-source-steps-end